warunekmd/devops-exercise-docker-flask/README.md

 A Python Flask application that says "Hello, World!"

+## Goal

+* "Dockerize" the application, providing an image and a configuration for running locally.
+* Provide a script to retrieve data from application and perform basic parsing.

 ## Docker Exercise

 * Provide a `Dockerfile` to build and run the application.